What Is a Clean Desk Policy?

 When it comes to implementing a Clean Desk policy, the ISO/IEC 27001 lays out the guidelines your company can follow.
 It also shows how having this system in place can be advantageous for information security management.
 Here are some of the benefits that your remote operations can enjoy with a Clean Desk policy:

-With a clean desk setup, remote workers are encouraged to course all documents digitally.
+- Less paper = save money and the environment: With a clean desk setup, remote workers are encouraged to course all documents digitally.
 By reminding work-from-home employees to avoid printing files, you’re also saving on operational costs.
 What’s more, the initiative will help your company and your workers live a greener lifestyle.
-Just a fact: the US, for instance, is second only to China in terms of paper and paperboard consumption.

-A Clear Desk policy will result in a workspace that is free of clutter, consequently reducing distractions.
+- A Clean workspace = a productive worker: A Clear Desk policy will result in a workspace that is free of clutter, consequently reducing distractions.
 Our brains are hard-wired to break focus from time to time.
 However, we can still take measures to ensure optimum concentration.
 You may think that a messy workspace or a desktop filled with documents won’t bother you.
-However, a Princeton University Neuroscience Institute study revealed that our brains like order.
-It mentioned that our cognitive resources get drained with constant visual reminders of disorganization.
-So, this means that not having clean desks will reduce your remote employees’ ability to focus.
+However, not having clean desks will reduce your remote employees’ ability to focus.

 What Are the Risks that a Clean Desk Policy Mitigates?